Christiania: An Embarrassment of Green Riches for Copenhagen

 Christiania has attracted mostly negative press attention in recent years because of drug raids by police in “Pusher Street” — an area of the commune where cannabis is still sold openly from market stalls — and riots that have resulted from repeated attempts by the authorities to demolish the buildings within the commune; but it is a second irony that Christiania has become the second most visited spot in Copenhagen after the Tivoli Gardens.
 A million tourists come here every year, school groups among them.

-Naomi Klein, the left-wing writer, caused shudders recently by saying that environmental activists were planning to be “very disobedient” at the summit.
-Closer to the truth, in Christiania at least, is that they are likely to be very disorganized.
+Naomi Klein, the left-wing writer, caused a stir recently by saying that environmental activists were planning to be “very disobedient” at the summit.
+Possible closer to the truth in Christiania is that they are likely to be, as they generally are, very disorganized.

-A stonemason has been carving gravestones that will be erected to represent the “burying of egoism, or the burying of coal reserves back in the ground”.
+To represent the “burying of egoism, or the burying of coal reserves back in the ground,” a stonemason has been carving gravestones to be erected during the conference.

-Like most of the inhabitants of Christiania, she retains her belief that the politicians who will be fleshing out deals at the climate-change conference have only their countries’ commercial interests at heart.
+Like most of Christiania inhabitants, Lillasoee believes the politicians working out deals at the conference have only their countries’ commercial interests at heart.

 _____________________________________________________________________________